nafis-muktashid/learningJavaScript/README.md

-Is following some courses to learn this and this was the codes that I learned.
+I was following Jonas Schmedtmann and Faisal Zamir's Udemy course videos.
+These are the codes that I've learned until now.